dougbutner/web-4/README.md

 2. **Trustless Trustfulness**: User's sensitive biological information and generated algorithmic results are destroyed (made impossible to reconstruct) at the layer of hashing, and data not stored in any way, public or private, as the user runs the software on their local machine (assuming they choose the open-source software, not a third party).

 3. **Time-psudeoanonymous**: Any outward-facing display of information about a users usage of time tokens should be pseudoanonymous.
-That means that a user's identity and time unit is masked and presented as another for each application.
-For example, if.
+That means that a user's identity and time unit (what token is spent) is masked and presented as an ali for each use.
+Each application

 The biggest issue with biometrics is the lack of trust.
 The lack of trust is almost always associated with an individuals's lack of consent, not the technology itself.